 - Analyzes data by completing hypothesis, normal distribution, and process capability analysis tests.

-- Prepares reports by collecting, analyzing, and summarizing data; making recommendations.
+- Prepares reports by collecting, analyzing, and summarizing data; and making recommendations.

-- Maintains professional and technical knowledge by attending educational workshops; reviewing professional publications; establishing personal networks; benchmarking state-of-the-art practices; participating in professional societies; maintaining american society of quality control certified quality engineer qualification.
+- Maintains professional and technical knowledge by attending educational workshops, reviewing professional publications, establishing personal networks, benchmarking state-of-the-art practices, participating in professional societies, and maintaining ASQ-certified quality engineer qualification.

 - Contributes to team effort by accomplishing related results as needed.